-In January 2003 he relocated to the Singapore campus to launch the new International Centre for Entrepreneurship.
+In January 2003 he relocated to the Singapore campus and launched the new International Centre for Entrepreneurship.

-In addition to the entrepreneurship courses he teaches at INSEAD, Professor Turner is a Visiting Professor at Reykjavik University, Iceland, and has also taught courses in France, Spain, Estonia, and South America.
+In addition to the entrepreneurship courses he taught at INSEAD, Professor Turner was a Visiting Professor at Reykjavik University, Iceland, and has also taught courses in France, Spain, Estonia, and South America.
 In addition he has given guest lectures at a number of institutions across Asia.
-He is co-author of a book on Entrepreneurship in Asia published by John Wiley & Sons in March 2005, and is currently working on another book on entrepreneurship to be published by the same publisher later this year.
+He was co-author of a book on Entrepreneurship in Asia published by John Wiley & Sons in March 2005.

-He is on the board of directors of a young start-up company in Singapore, and acts as advisor to a number of other young ventures, including one venture capital fund.
-He is a member of the Action Community for Entrepreneurship (ACE), launched by the Singapore government in 2003.
+He was on the board of directors of a young start-up company in Singapore, and acted as advisor to a number of other young ventures, including one venture capital fund.
+He was a member of the Action Community for Entrepreneurship (ACE), launched by the Singapore government in 2003.

-Aside from professional interests, his major passion is classical music, and in 1999 he published a book on Elgar's 'Enigma' Variations, of which the second edition was published in 2007.
+Aside from professional interests, his major passion was classical music, and in 1999 he published a book on Elgar's 'Enigma' Variations, of which the second edition was published in 2007.

-Professor Turner holds a BA from Oxford University, and an MBA from INSEAD.
+Professor Turner held a BA from Oxford University, and an MBA from INSEAD.